 Depending on the style and denomination of your church, this team of leaders may look different from other churches in the area.

 You may choose to appoint positions like bishops, elders, sessions, councils, or ushers.
 No matter the name of the positions, this team should be established early to ensure proper management of your church.
-Effective management leads to that initial boost of growth you need to keep your church up and running.
+Effective management leads to that initial boost of growth you need to get your church up and running.

 Plus, it ensures that the chosen name for your church is unique.
 Most states require you to file this certificate of formation with the Secretary of State, so be sure to check the specific laws for your state regarding the rules for this certificate.

-Think of your church bylaws as the Constitution for your church.
-This is where you lay out all of the internal rules and governance that your church will abide by.
+Think of your bylaws as the Constitution for your church— this is where you lay out all of the internal rules and governance that your church will abide by.
 If you haven’t hired an attorney yet, this is another time that many churches decide they need some legal assistance.

 When drafting your church bylaws, you’ll need to include information such as:

 This official document will hold accountable your church leaders, board members, and other key individuals, so while the paperwork may not be the most exciting part of starting a church, it is a necessary task for the governance.

-Plus, spelling out the rules in bylaws forces you to set standards up front instead of waiting until something goes wrong.
+Plus, spelling out the rules in bylaws forces you to set standards upfront instead of waiting until something goes wrong.
 If something does go wrong (although we all hope it doesn’t!) this document protects your church from un-standardized processes.

 Finding a worship space gets us back to the part of starting a church that is much more fun!
-Worship spaces really set the mood for the type of church you are going to lead.
+Worship spaces set the mood for the type of church you are going to lead.

 You probably have an idea about whether your church will be more traditional or contemporary.
 To decide what type of church you want to build, consider the following attributes of each:

-In addition, you’ll need to start thinking about how many people will attend.
-You need to be sure your church’s space will hold all of your members, but not so big that they’ll feel overwhelmed.
+You’ll also need to start thinking about how many people will attend.
+You want to be sure your church’s space will hold all of your members but is not so big that they’ll feel overwhelmed.
 Be sure your church’s space is designed with your congregation in mind.
 What will help them keep their focus on worshipping the Lord whilst attending your church?

 Whether you’re building from scratch or renovating an existing building, we recommend launching a capital campaign to fund the project.
 While your standard fundraising efforts are essential to financing your annual fund and other smaller projects, capital campaigns are designed to provide organizations with the funding for major projects.